JHerbeck-IDM/ClusterSim/README.md

 This is a simple branching model of HIV transmission.
-There is no contact/sexual network created, and there are no uninfected individuals; the model just has infected individuals who can transmit, and then the newly infected recipients who can transmit, and so forth through time.
+There is no contact/sexual network created, and there are no uninfected individuals; the model just has infected individuals who can transmit, and then these newly infected recipients can transmit, and so forth through time.
 The output is a transmission record (line list) that we can use to make phylogenies and identify clusters.

-Each individual has a probability of transmission per timestep, and this probability is a combination of contact rate (number of sexual partners per timestep) and the per-contact rate of transmission.
+The branching process is kind of mechanistic, relative to other branching process process models:  Each individual has a probability of transmission per timestep, and this probability is a combination of the contact rate (number of sexual partners per timestep), the number of sex acts per day (per contact/partner), and the per-act probability of transmission.
 There is also an individual rate of sampling (functionally this is the probability of removal/extinction).

 First order goal:  to understand if high mean degree ("super-spreading", or a